How does your school schedule work exactly? This module thing is kind of confusing.

 Now that POCA Tech is accredited, will you be offering a Master’s degree instead of a certificate?

 No. We offer a certificate rather than a degree for philosophical reasons, and our philosophy hasn’t changed.
+The POCA Tech Master’s Certificate in Acupuncture is for all intents and purposes, as far as we know, equivalent to a Master’s Degree in Acupuncture because it meets the same ACAOM standards.

 Now that POCA Tech is accredited, will you be offering federal financial aid?